 Men in overalls the same color as earth rise from a ditch.
 It's a transitional place, in stalemate, neither country nor city.
 Construction cranes on the horizon want to take the big leap, but the clocks are against it.
-Concrete piping scattered around laps at the light with cold tongues.
-Auto-body shops
+Concrete piping scattered around laps at the light with cold

 On April 15, 1931, Tomas Tranströmer was born in Stockholm, Sweden.
 He attended the University of Stockholm, where he studied psychology and poetry.

-One of Sweden's most important poets, Tranströmer has sold thousands of volumes in his native country, and his work has been translated into more than fifty languages.
+One of Sweden's most important poets, Tranströmer sold thousands of volumes in his native country, and his work has been translated into more than fifty languages.
 His books of poetry in English include The Deleted World (Farrar, Straus and Giroux, 2011); New Collected Poems (Bloodaxe Books, 2011); The Sorrow Gondola (Green Integer, 2010); New Collected Poems (Bloodaxe Books, 2011); The Great Enigma: New Collected Poems (New Directions, 2003); The Half-Finished Heaven (2001); New Collected Poems (1997); For the Living and the Dead (1995); Baltics (1974); Paths (1973); Windows and Stones (1972), an International Poetry Forum Selection and a runner-up for the National Book Award for translation; The Half-Finished Sky (1962); and Seventeen Poems (1954).

 "I am the place / where creation is working itself out," he declares in his poem "The Outpost," about which he wrote "This kind of religious idea recurs here and there in my poems of late, that I see a kind of meaning in being present, in using reality, in experiencing it, in making something of it."

-Tranströmer is the recipient of the 2011 Nobel Prize for Literature.
+Tranströmer was the recipient of the 2011 Nobel Prize for Literature.
 His other honors and awards include the Aftonbladets Literary Prize, the Bonnier Award for Poetry, the Neustadt International Prize for Literature, the Oevralids Prize, the Petrach Prize in Germany, and the Swedish Award from International Poetry Forum.